kjhangiani/datatables-metadata/README.md

 # Datatables-Metadata
-Datatables Metadata Plugin - Adds API hooks for column metadata, as well as advanced range filters.
+Datatables Metadata Plugin - Adds API hooks for column metadata

+This plugin is best used in conjunction with `datatables-improved-filters`, which will allow more advanced column specific filtering.

 # Installation